 Line 46.
 If an overpayment of tax exists, enter the refund due less the computed penalties shown on lines 42 and 44.
-When the return is filed timely, the corporation may elect to have a portion or all of its overpayment credited to the following year's estimated account.
+When the return is timely filed the corporation may elect to have a portion or all of its overpayment credited to the following year's estimated account.

 Line 47.
 Enter all or any portion of the overpayment, as reflected on line 46, that is to be refunded.

 Line 48.
-Enter the amount of overpayment on line 46 to be credited to next year's estimated tax account.
+Enter all or any portion of the overpayment, as reflected on line 46, that is to be credited to the following year's estimated tax account.